Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 - Energy Efficient: If you get a unit that’s Energy Star certified, then it will use very little electricity.
 As mentioned previously, you can pay as little as $20 per month to cool a room with a good window air conditioning unit.

 - Easy Installation: No HVAC expertise is needed to get it up and running.
 Step-by-step instructions are always included as well as all of the parts for installation.
-They only thing you’ll need to supply is a screwdriver to secure the panel extenders.
+The only thing you’ll need to supply is a screwdriver to secure the panel extenders.
 To process for installation is opening a window, placing the unit on the window sill, and then securing it in place.
+Other window air conditioner alternatives can require professional installation.

 - Compact Design: These air conditioners can fit in any standard size window.
 Plus, the smaller models are lightweight and easy to handle during installation.